Irvansbase/cek-resiku-tracking-app/README.md

-# 📦 Cek Resiku - Flutter Resi Tracker App
+# 📦 CekPaket - Cek Resi Pengiriman

-Cek Resiku is a simple and modular Flutter application built to track shipment status using the [BinderByte API](https://binderbyte.com/).
+CekPaket - Cek Resi Pengiriman is a simple and modular Flutter application built to track shipment status using the [BinderByte API](https://binderbyte.com/).
 It's designed with a clean architecture and customizable structure, ideal for learning or commercial shipping tools.

 ![Preview 1](assets/images/main_1.jpeg)
 ---